ionic-team/ionic-site/docs/angularjs/controllers/view-state/index.md

 The View Service keeps track of the user's navigation history, such as what views are forward and backward from the current view (like a browser's back button).
 Using the service, the directives also know which direction an animations transition should happen, such as navigating between views (should it  slide left because you're navigating forward, or slide right because you're navigating backwards).

 The View Service is leveraged by the Ionic's `tabs` directive, which has child `tab` directives.
 Each tab requires its own history stack (forward and back buttons), and to do so each tab has its own `navView` directive.
 This system is similar to what you see in modern apps, such as iOS's App Store, or Android's Play Store.

-The `nav-bar` uses the service to update the header with the correct title as the user transitions through the app.

 ## Quick Start